 Bio

-Dr. Cahill's clinical specialities include sexual health, complex contraception, abortion care, menopause, abnormal uterine bleeding, polycystic ovarian syndrome and in office sedation for gynecologic procedures.
+Dr. Cahill is a clinical specialist in gynecology and complex family planning, providing patient-centered care grounded in resilience-based, trauma-informed approaches and reproductive justice.
+Her clinical expertise includes sexual health, complex contraception, miscarriage and abortion care, menopause, abnormal uterine bleeding, polycystic ovarian syndrome, and in-office sedation for gynecologic procedures.

 Dr. Cahill graduated from Wesleyan University with a BA in Neuroscience and Behavior.
 After college, she worked at Massachusetts General Hospital Center for Women’s Mental Health conducting research on neuroendocrine and psychiatric disorders during pregnancy and menopause.
 She subsequently earned her MD from The University of Vermont and completed her residency in Obstetrics and Gynecology at The George Washington University Hospital.
 She completed a Fellowship in Complex Family Planning and a Masters in Epidemiology here at Stanford.